logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

-This section contains some guidelines for handling errors that you may encounter when trying to collect Kubermetes metrics.
+This section contains some guidelines for handling errors that you may encounter when trying to collect Kubernetes metrics.

 ## Problem: Permanent error - context deadline exceeded